roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

         nginx-deploy-55d8dcf755-rchhq   1/1     Running   0          36s
         ```

-    2. Run the following command to query the states of created Services:
+    2. Run the following command to query the states of the created Services:

         ```
         kubectl get svc